grill-lab/grill-lab.github.io/_posts/2021-05-26-alexa_announcement.md

 <strong>Alexa TaskBot Challenge</strong>

-GRILL is one of just ten teams chosen by Amazon from more than 125 entries across 15 countries to compete in the first Alexa Taskbot Challenge (<a href="https://www.amazon.science/academic-engagements/ten-university-teams-selected-to-participate-in-alexa-prize-taskbot-challenge">link</a>).
+GRILL is one of just ten teams chosen by Amazon from more than 125 entries across 15 countries to compete in the first Alexa Taskbot Challenge (<a href="https://developer.amazon.com/alexaprize">challenge description</a>).
-The Glasgow team will receive a research grant of $250,000 (£176,500) to help them over the next 12 months.
-They will also receive four Amazon Alexa devices, free access to Amazon Web Services, and support from members of the Amazon Alexa team.
+The Glasgow team will receive a research grant of $250,000 (£176,500) and free access to Amazon Web Services.

 The GRILL team consists of School of Computing Science graduate students Sophie Fischer, Carlos Gemmell, Iain Mackie, Paul Owoicho, and Federico Rossetto.
 Dr. Jeff Dalton is the team’s faculty advisor and will help guide the project.
-Jeff is also a former Masterchef contestant appearing on the American version of the popular cooking program in 2011.
+Jeff will draw inspiration from his cooking background, having previously been a Masterchef contestant in the American version in 2011.

 <img src="../assets/img/alexa_team.jpeg">